-During late October through late December, an anomalous trough and below-average temperatures affected portions of central and eastern North America.
-Strong ridging over the North Pacific and/or Alaska led to above-average temperatures in the region.
+During January through February, an anomalous trough and below-average temperatures affected portions of central and eastern North America.
+Upstream, strong ridging over the North Pacific Ocean and/or western N. America led to above-average temperatures over those regions.